 Tips to attempt simplification & approximation Questions in IBPS Clerk Exam

 The exam of IBPS clerk is conducted in two-phase prelims and main exam.
 The questions from simplification and approximations are very common in prelims exam.
-The candidates can score good marks in less time in these questions.
+The candidates can score good marks in less time on these questions.
 This article provides tips and techniques to attempt simplification and approximation questions in IBPS Clerk exam.

 The simplification and approximation questions can be solved easily using following basic rules and techniques:-

 BODMAS Rule: – The very basic rule of calculation is the priority of operators.
-There are some operators which has high priority over other operators.
+There are some operators which have high priority over other operators.
 For example, multiplication has higher priority than addition.
 This priority can be changed using brackets.
 To solve this confusion BODMAS rule is used in calculations.
 The priority of operators using this rule is given below:-

 B = Bracket